Girlfriend Getaways at The Hideout Lodge & Guest Ranch

 City Girl to Cowgirl

-During the season Marijn spends between five and eight hours a day in the saddle riding with the guests and cowboys, driving trucks and trailers, training her own horses, etc. She is also a great person to talk with to learn about groundwork with horses.
-Marijn also gives the Monday morning orientation, she hosts and signs up guests for the daily activities.
+During the season Marijn spends between five and eight hours in the saddle riding several days a week together with the guests, wranglers and cowboys.
+She drives trucks pulling our horse trailers on steep mountain trails, trains her own horses, etc. She is also a great person to talk with to learn about groundwork with horses and Playing at Liberty.